arl/statsviz/README.md

 ### Plots

+Which plots are visible depends on:
-The visible set of plots depend on your Go version since some plots are only available in newer versions.
+ - your Go version,since some plots are only available in newer versions.
+ - what plot categories are currently selected.
+By default all plots are shown.

 #### Allocation and Free Rate